 Hosea is a scatty collection of a prophet’s sermons criticizing his country’s cultural departure from its monotheistic origins.
 It is pretty threatening and predicts the Northern Kingdom’s violent destruction, but also predicts its people’s peaceful return to a wooing God.

-Jonah is a satire on those who want God to hate the same people as them.
+Jonah is a satirical take on those who want God to hate the same people as them.
 The story portrays such zealots as being actually less religiously suitable than sailors, pagans, and cows.

 Habakkuk is a prophet’s reflective struggle with the Problem of Evil.
 He has foreseen that God will use Babylon to violently punish Judea, and questions why a righteous God would work through such evil.
 The ending portion is a psalm (poetry set to musical accompaniment) in which the prophet declares faithfulness to God even when afflicted by suffering.